ArtistsInspire’s free Youth and Family online workshops were a great success!

 This two-part workshop aims to get energy and creativity focused and flowing with ideas that evolve from sensing and responding to movement.
 Beginning with sounds and words in motion, you will each land upon an image, where rhythm, space and form, await to be born.
-The physical explorations will introduce compositional elements of dancemaking/choreography.
-While making dances, the students’ kinesthetic perception and expression will be enhanced intuitively and spontaneously.
 No experience in dance required.

 Everyone Can Dance with Luca “Lazylegz” Patuelli